hoytpr/Lacto_genome/metadata.md

 Now we can see that SPAdes predicts at least two plasmids with one set of predicted plasmid scaffolds having much higher read counts than the other (or the genomic).
 Based on these data three processes were performed

-1. Isolation of the high-copy read plasmid sequences
+1. Isolation of the high-copy read plasmid sequences (Plasmid1)
-2. Isolation of the lower-copy read plasmid seqeuences
+2. Isolation of the lower-copy read plasmid sequences (Plasmid2)
 3. Removal of the presumptive plasmid reads from the rest of the genomic reads for assembly.